Volue-Public/volue-insight-timeseries/docs/curves.rst

 This function allows you the specify a single tag or a list of tags to the ``tag`` argument.
 If omitted, the default tag is returned. ::

-    # get all tags for this issue date
+    # get data for this issue date for the default tag of the curve ('Avg')
     ts_list = curve.get_instance(issue_date='2018-07-01T00:00')

     # get data for this issue date for single tag='Avg'